kangic/eznetpp/README.md

 ## Purpose

 * Can develop a network application easy.
-* Can concentrate to develop own business logic.
+* Can concentrate to make your business logic.

 ## Getting started